-Russians don’t have a polite smile that we often see among Europeans, Americans, or Canadians.
+Russians don’t have the polite smile that we often see among Europeans, Americans, or Canadians.
 At the same time, they are quite hospitable and friendly, easy to contact with foreigners, and always happy to help.

 Russia’s Beautiful Nature

-Earlier I mentioned Moscow and St. Petersburg, which are the most popular places to visit in Russia, but if you want something authentic, then you can visit the Russian North.
+Earlier I mentioned Moscow and St. Petersburg, which are the most popular places to visit in Russia, but if you want something authentic, then you can visit the Russian north.